What Is An Abscess Tooth?

 4. Peppermint Oil

-Peppermint oil contains anti-septic properties which helps to combat the bacteria causing tooth abscess.
+Peppermint oil contains antiseptic properties which help to combat the bacteria causing this problem.
 It also contains anti-inflammatory and pain-relieving properties.
-(6)
+(5)

 - Gently massage peppermint oil on the infected area using your fingers or a cotton ball.

 - Repeat the application 2 – 3 times in a day or as required.

 - Alternatively, you can apply crushed peppermint leaves on the infected area.

 Salt contains antimicrobial and disinfectant properties which not only help to combat bacteria but also reduce pain, inflammation and other discomfort in the tooth and gums.
 (6)